-Christine Eyene is a curator, art writer and Guild Research Fellow in Contemporary Art at the University of Central Lancashire where she is collaborating to Making Histories Visible, an interdisciplinary visual art research project based at UCLan’s Centre for Contemporary Art led by Lubaina Himid MBE.
-At Framer Framed she is curating the exhibition Embodied Spaces, on show from June 18th till July 26th 2015.
+Christine Eyene (b.
+1970) is a curator, art historian, critic and Guild Research Fellow in Contemporary Art at the University of Central Lancashire where she is collaborating to Making Histories Visible, an interdisciplinary visual art research project based at UCLan’s Centre for Contemporary Art led by Lubaina Himid MBE.
+Eyene studied History of Contemporary Art at Université Paris 1, Panthéon-Sorbonne and earned a D.E.A (Diplôme d’Études Approfondies), supervised by Philippe Dagen, in 1999.
 Her research and projects include a focus on contemporary art from Africa and its Diaspora, Britain’s Black Arts (1980s), gendered perspectives in art and non-object-based practices.

 Her previous exhibitions include: Embodied Spaces, Framer Framed Amsterdam (2015); Residual: Traces of the Black Body, New Art Exchange, Nottingham (2015) as part of FORMAT International Photography Festival; Basket Case II, National Gallery of Zimbabwe, Harare and Bulawayo (2014-15); WHERE WE’RE AT!
 Other voices on gender at the Summer of Photography, Bozar, Brussels (2014); George Hallett: Consigned for Future Memory, PR1 Gallery, University of Central Lancashire (2014), Gideon Mendel: Drowning World, Tiwani Contemporary, London (2013); Dak’Art Biennale, Dakar (2012); Photoquai Biennial, Paris (2011); and Brighton Photo Fringe, Brighton (2010).